Healthdirect Free Australian health advice you can count on.

 How is mental illness treated?

-Mental illness is treatable.
-Most people with mental illness recover and live productive and happy lives.
+There are many treatment options for mental illnesses.
+Most people with mental illness recover and live productive and full lives.

 Psychological therapy

-There are many different types of psychotherapy.
-Some examples are:
+There are many different types of therapy to help manage mental illness.
+These include:

 Medicines